Being in a relationship with an alcoholic significant other is painful, scary, and often difficult to handle.

 Although it’s not always clear-cut, here are some of the most common warning signs of alcoholism:

-- He regularly blacks out after drinking
+- They regularly black out after drinking

-How To Encourage Him To Get Help
+How To Encourage Them To Get Help

 When It’s Time To Leave